static-frame/static-frame/doc/source/articles/hash.rst

 Conclusion
 .................................................................

 If pure functions are called multiple times with the same arguments, memoization can vastly improve performance.
 While functions that input and output DataFrames require special handling, StaticFrame offers convenient tools to implement both in-memory and disk-based memoization.
-Great care must be taken to ensure that caches are properly invalidated and collisions are avoided, as such errors are silent.
-With such care, however, great performance benefits can be realized when repeated work is eliminated.
+While care must be taken to ensure that caches are properly invalidated and collisions are avoided, great performance benefits can be realized when repeated work is eliminated.